+- Caching (with a CDN) is nice but...

+- Over 50% of all HTTP objects are uncacheable why?

+- Challenges:

-- Caching is nice but... - Over 50% of all HTTP objects are uncacheable why? - Challenges: - Dynamic data → stock prices, scores, web cams - CGI scripts → results based on passed parameters - SSL → encrypted data is not cacheable - Most web clients don't handle mixed pages well → many generic objects transferred with SSL - Cookies → results may be based on passed data - Hit metering → owner wants to measure # of hits for revenue, etc.
+- Dynamic data → stock prices, scores, web cams - "CGI" scripts → results based on passed parameters - SSL → encrypted data is not cacheable - Most web clients don't handle mixed pages well → many generic objects transferred with SSL - Cookies → results may be based on passed data - Hit metering → owner wants to measure # of hits for revenue, etc.